olekatpyle/taima/README.md

 </br>

 ---

+## Installation and Usage of taima~1.x.x

+### Prerequisites
+* sqlite3 3.7.15 or higher (see Python Docs)
+* python3.10 installed (development version)
+  * other python versions will be tested soon

+For version 1 of this application, you only need to clone the repository to your local machine.
+In order to allow for system wide program calls for the user, run the [`setup.sh`](./setup.sh) to set the PATH variable inside your `.bashrc`.
+You will need to either restart your terminal or run `source ~/.bashrc` in your shell to make this change take effect.
+Any other shell is currently not part of the setup process, but should easily be adjusted manually, since only a PATH variable for the taima executable needs to be added.
+After that you are good to go to initiate a database in any working directory with `taima init` and run the program inside of it afterwards, as long as permission is granted for the directory by the system.
+Future updates can be obtained with a `git pull origin main` or downloading the updated files.

+---
 <b>Important Note</b>

 This application is published under the GNU General Public Licence v3.0, thus is to be seen as free software.
 For more information visit https://www.gnu.org/licenses/gpl-3.0.en.html